Timberooo/Cedar/docs/code/callback.h/Callback/tryCall.md

 #### Parameters

 `returnVal` - The value returned by the callback function.
-This value is unchanged if no callback function is set.
+This value is unchanged if the callback fails.

 `args` - The callback function's arguments.

 #### Returns

-A `bool` indicating if the function was called successfully (true) or not (false).
+A `bool` indicating if the function was called successfully or not.

 ## Class